News, callouts, conferences, jobs, and more...

 November 2023

 Welcome to the Novemberr edition of the JEN Research Interest Group newsletter.
 Below please find a variety of news items, announcements, callouts, new publications, and job opportunities.
 Only a few more weeks until the conference, so looking forward to seeing everyone!.
 Research presentations and poster sessions will be Thursday and we’re planning on a JENRing meeting on Friday 11am to introduce the mentoring initiative and provide info on how to prepare articles for the journal.
 Volume 5 of Jazz Education in Research and Practice (JAZZ) will be ready and available at the conference.
-Send me a note at jazzpianomonika@gmail.com if you’re into aΒ Β dinner gathering of our JENRing members and presenters on Thursday evening.
+Send me a note at jazzpianomonika@gmail.com if you’re into a dinner gathering of our JENRing members and presenters on Thursday evening.
 It was wonderful to connect in Orlando with many of you and it would be great to catch up and share about projects and more.
 Just like last year everyone will buy their own dinner but we can all spend some time together.

 The JEN Research Interest Group hosts a monthly series of webinars on the first Friday of every month featuring one of the authors published in JAZZ (Jazz Education in Research and Practice).
 The goal of the presentations is to share the findings as well as ideas for practical implementations in the classroom and curricula.
 Please look for links and invitations to the webinars on the JEN website and Facebook page, the next webinar will be in February.
 They’ll be live streamed on Facebook, but those who register for the zoom webinar will be able to ask questions and interact with the panelists.
 All previous presentations can be accessed here.

 The JENRInG mentoring initiative has nearly completed its first year!
 We are happy to report that six productive mentoring teams have collaborated since our 2023 JEN Conference.
 We are excited about this new program and would like to share our experiences and more about JENRInG mentoring with 2024 conference attendees.
 We will discuss the mentoring program at our meeting Friday, January 5 at 11am in Bolden 4 at the conference hotel with our mentoring chair, Dr. Tish Oney.
 All JEN members and conference attendees are invited to attend and learn about all the great JENRing initiatives.
-Come and learn how JENRInG’s free mentoring initiative can both enhance your professional research goals and benefit our journal, Jazz Education in Research and Practice.
+Come and learn how JENRInG’s free mentoring initiative can both enhance your professional research goals and benefit our journal, Jazz Education in

 Please feel free to share this news compilation and invite colleagues to join the mailing list and/orFacebook page.
 Remember to check the updated job listings here.
 If you have new books/ articles/ dissertations published, send me the info to be included in the newsletter.
 Also send over ideas on how JENRing can help you in your jazz research and networking.
-Items of interest related to jazz research may also be shared on the Facebook page.
+Items of interest related to

 Sincerely,